Techwolf78/Educational-Website/README.md

-# Cool Project
+# Educational-Website

 ## Description

-Welcome to Cool Project!
-This is a [brief description] of your project.
-Explain what your project does, why it's useful, and any other relevant information that users or contributors might want to know.
+Welcome to Educational Website!
+This is a educational website using HTML, CSS, and JavaScript to facilitate seamless navigation and optimal user experience.
+Dedicated blog section, allowing students to access and refer to study materials, articles, and educational resources •	Designed a user-friendly frontend with HTML and CSS to create an intuitive and visually appealing layout for courses.
+Responsive on various devices.

 ## Table of Contents